himanshuParashar0101/havaijhaaj/README.md

 2.Real time weather data from open meteo api
 3.Flight Maintenance Dashbaord with notifcations to track information about flights .
 4.Real time data from flight sensor which include fuel consumption, Pressure, ETG readings.
 5.Information about flight map curent flight and summary of flights over a month.

+We have created three main dashboards for this problem statement- 1- Optimal Route Finding Based on Weather Factor
+2- Flight Matrix Dashboard
+3- Flight Sustainability Dashboard

 **I- Optimal Route Finding Based on Weather Factor**

+Maps
+Optimal Path - shortest path

+Optimal Waypoint Path - shortest path using waypoints

+Optimal Weather Waypoint Path - Moat optimal path using all weather conditions

 **APIs Used:**